 We need your help to recruit volunteers.
-On an average day in Dallas, more than 2,000 children are living in protective care because it’s not safe at home.
-In 2019, 3,644 children in Dallas County were removed from their homes due to abuse or neglect.
-More than 4,500 Dallas County children were in the child welfare system during the year.
-Sadly, Dallas CASA was only able to serve three out of five abused children in protective care who need us.
+On an average day in Dallas, nearly 2,000 children are living in protective care because it’s not safe at home.
+In 2022, 2,611 children in Dallas County were removed from their homes due to abuse or neglect.
 A CASA volunteer can make all the difference in the life of an abused child.
-Dallas CASA’s vision is to provide a trained volunteer advocate for every abused child living in protective care in Dallas County.
+While Dallas CASA envisions a day when all children experience safe and enriching childhoods, the agency currently provides a child advocate for every Dallas child in need.

 We are looking for volunteers from every walk of life who share a commitment to improving children’s lives.
 We need volunteers from all areas of the community, and we are especially in need of more African American, bilingual and male volunteers.